 Norcross Safety Products v.
 Invensys (Arbitration 2001)

-Represented Invensys as first chair in a $60 million arbitration in which Norcross alleged that Invensys committed fraud when it sold Norcross its safety products division.
+Lead counsel for Invensys in a $60 million arbitration in which Norcross alleged that Invensys committed fraud when it sold Norcross its safety products division.
 The case settled on terms favorable to our client Invensys seconds prior to opening statements before Judge Abner Mikva, Judge John Upchurch, and Dick Pogue of Jones Day.